adobe/commerce-salesforce/README.md

 For ease of build and installation the following profiles are provided:
 * autoInstallPackage - installs the package and embedded bundles to an existing AEM author instance
+* installSampleContent - installs the 2 packages containing sample content
+* cleanUpSampleContent - deletes all sample content from AEM instance

 ## Contributing